-For students and employees, all complaints of sexual harassment, sexual assault, dating violence, domestic violence, and stalking will be referred to the Title IX Coordinator and the Title IX Sexual Harassment Policy may apply.
+- All student and employee complaints of sexual misconduct which includes sexual harassment, sexual assault, dating violence, domestic violence, and stalking, would contact the Title IX Coordinator and the Title IX Sexual Harassment Policy will be applied.

 Who can File a Complaint